fread-ink/ebook-paginator/README.md

 # ToDo

-Important:
+In order of priority:

 * Unit tests

-Medium priority:
+* Disable scripts from running and enable same-origin-policy while adding content, then when done adding content disable same-origin-policy before enabling scripts to run (if opts.allowScripts is true)
 * Handle top-to-bottom text flow and mixed side-to-side/top-to-bottom content
-* Disable scripts from running and enable same-origin-policy while adding content, then when done adding content disable same-origin-policy before enabling scripts to run (if opts.allowScripts is true)
 * Reduce / eliminate the CSS rules applied to `<body>` by this library
 * Add option to re-load `<script>` tags outside `<body>` after each pagination run (remove the elements before paginating, then re-add them after).
 Maybe figure out how to fake a document loaded event after each pagination as well?

-# Nice to have
+## Nice to have

+* Implement column based pagination as alternate strategy see [this example code](https://github.com/fread-ink/ebook-paginator/tree/iframe-paginator)
+* Figure out how to render partial table with same cell sizes as full table
 * Implement gotoPage()
-* Figure out how to render partial table with same cell sizes as full table
-* Add pageCount function
 * Add support for at least the 'truthy' values for `break-after`

-Minor bugs:
+## Minor bugs:

 * Fix `repeatTableHeader` doubling of table header if cut-off happens at top of table
 * `repeatTableHeader` doesn't work for backward pagination

+# Copyright and license

+Copyright 2020 Marc Juul

+License: AGPLv3